karlkfi/kpt-config-sync/docs/git_overview.md

 during [validation](git_validation.md):

 1. A Namespace directory MUST be a leaf directory.
-1. A Namespace directory's name MUST match the name of the contained Namespace resource.
+1. A Namespace directory's name MUST match `metadata.name` field of the contained Namespace resource.
 1. A Namespace directory MAY contain any number of uniquely named namespace-scoped resources.
-1. A resources in a Namespace directory MUST have a namespace matching the the directory name.
 1. An Abstract Namespace directory MAY contain any number of hierarchical resources.
+1. Resources MUST NOT specify `metadata.namespace` field as it is inferred automatically.
 1. All directory names MUST be valid Kubernetes namespace names (i.e.
     [DNS Label](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/identifiers.md)).
     In addition a name MUST NOT be `default`, `nomos-system`, or have `kube-`